GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-106/index.md

   }
 %}

 CSS Grid support for interpolation for `grid-template-columns` and `grid-template-rows` is coming, it was planned for 106, but is delayed and will be launched in Chrome 107, you can still try it out in Chrome Beta.
-Here is Bramu’s code as an example:
+Here is Bramus' code as an example:

 {% Codepen {
     user: 'bramus',